myronschram/cure-engine-site/public/posts/4-the-science-of-staying-ahead-—-how-we-predict-antigen-escape-and-build-smarter-cars.md

 ## How The Cure Engine Predicts Escape

-At the heart of our platform is a multi-layered simulation model that doesn’t just evaluate CAR constructs — it evaluates how tumors will respond to them.
-Here's how we approach it:
+This blog builds on the modeling architecture we introduced in [Blog 2](https://www.cureengine.org/blog/the-data-models-behind-the-predictions).
+Now, we focus on a specific use case: modeling antigen escape at scale.

+At the core is a **multi-layered simulation engine**:

+- **Stage 1**: Synthetic patient generation with realistic tumor heterogeneity and mutation rates
+- **Stage 2**: Antigen mapping with volatility indices and co-expression probabilities
+- **Stage 3**: CAR construct simulation and immune pressure modeling
+- **Stage 4**: Stochastic modeling of tumor evolution using Monte Carlo and agent-based simulations

+Each simulated patient represents a unique immune landscape, tumor genotype, and CAR exposure timeline.
+The Cure Engine runs thousands of in silico therapy trials — not to see what works, but to predict what fails, when, and why.

+---

 ### 1. Antigen Stability Scoring

-We assess each targetable antigen based on:
+We assign each antigen a **volatility score**, based on:

-- Mutation rate in the tumor genome
+- Mutation frequency in TCGA and COSMIC datasets
-- Epigenetic silencing risk
+- Epigenetic silencing patterns from methylation studies
-- Co-expression with survival-critical pathways

-This creates a **volatility index** for each antigen — a numeric score representing how likely it is to be lost under immune pressure.
+- Single-cell RNA-seq expression persistence under immune attack

+These features are weighted and run through a logistic regression model trained to predict dropout probability over time.
+Scores are mapped onto a heatmap.

 <img src="/uploads/antigen-volatility-heatmap.png" class="small-figure" alt="Antigen Volatility Heatmap">
 *Visualizes volatility index of candidate antigens under selective pressure*